Asian and Middle Eastern Languages and Literatures (DAMELL)

 - Prerequisites are as follows:

-- Prerequisite for the China FSP: CHIN 3 (third term of the first year) or CHIN 4 (fall only, equivalent of 1-2-3) and 10 (winter)
+- Prerequisite for the China FSP: CHIN 3 (the third term of first-year) or CHIN 4 (fall only, equivalent of 1-2-3) and CHIN 10 (spring).

 - Prerequisite for the Japan LSA+: JAPN 3 and 10 (both offered in spring only)

-- Any questions about the department can be addressed to Gerard Bohlen (department administrator) or Professor Susan Blader (department chair).
+- Any questions about the department can be addressed to Mr. Gerard Bohlen (department administrator) or Professor James Dorsey (department chair).

 Current Enrollments, Class Size, and Distributives